florian-ariasu/course-enrollment-manager/README.md

 > [!TIP]
 > #### Gradle Integration with IntelliJ IDEA 📦
 > The project includes the **Gradle Wrapper** (`gradle/wrapper` directory), allowing IntelliJ IDEA to recognize it as a Gradle project automatically.
-No additional plugins are required—just open the project, and you can access Gradle tasks directly from the **Gradle** sidebar.
+No additional plugins are required—just open the project, and you can access Gradle tasks directly from the sidebar.